 JS API

-The JS API is a lower-level, powerful API that can be used to build Design Token systems such as the Token Lab.
+The JS API is a lower-level, powerful API that can be used to build Design Token systems.
 The JS API runs anywhere JavaScript does, including in Node.js, the browser, and serverless functions.

 Basic Usage